yuFeiCode/LL-SDP/README.md

 *  SRC: An actual source code that is modified

 ## Floders Introduction

+## Environment Setup

+# Python Environment Setup
+  1.clone the github respository by using the following command:
+    `git clone `

 ## Execution commands
 **As for GLANCE**, In order to make it easier to obtain the classification results, you can enter the GLANCE folder and run it according to the following command regulation.
 `python main.py [model_name]`